Different State Laws

 Florida, Hawaii, Illinois, Massachusetts, Oregon, and Washington allow turns against both the red circular light and the red arrow.

-Oregon Revised Statutes, as an example, state:
+Oregon Revised Statutes, as an example, say:

 ORS 811.360: The driver of a vehicle, subject to this section, who is intending to turn at an intersection where there is a traffic control device showing a steady circular red signal, a steady red bicycle signal or a steady red arrow signal may do any of the following without violating ORS 811.260 (Appropriate driver responses to traffic control devices) and 811.265 (Driver failure to obey traffic control device):